indiqusdocs/stpi/docs/Networking/FirewallandSecurity/FirewallInstances/ViewingVFINetworkDetails.md

 3. Availability Zone
 4. L2-WAN IPV4
 5. No. of Instances associated with the particular Virtual Firewall
-6. Quick operations like [accessing the VFI control panel](AccessingtheVFIControlPanel) and deleting the Virtual Firewall

 ![Viewing VFI Network Details](img/CreatingaVirtualFirewall1.png)